smenjas/science-notes/on-the-method-of-theoretical-physics.md

 special attention to the relations between the content of the theory and the totality of empirical fact.
-We are concerned with the eternal antithesis between the two inseparable components of our knowledge, the empirical and the :rational, in our department.
+We are concerned with the eternal antithesis between the two inseparable components of our knowledge, the empirical and the rational, in our department.

-We reverence ancient Greece as the cradle of western science Here for the first time the world witnessed the miracle of a log; cal system which proceeded from step to step with such precision that every single one of its propositions was absolutely indubi· table-I refer to Euclid's geometry.
+We reverence ancient Greece as the cradle of western science.
+Here for the first time the world witnessed the miracle of a logical system which proceeded from step to step with such precision that every single one of its propositions was absolutely indubitable—I refer to Euclid's geometry.
 This admirable triumph of reasoning gave the human intellect the necessary confidence in itself for its subsequent achievements.
 If Euclid failed to kindle your youthful enthusiasm, then you were not born to be a scientific thinker.